eltiare/carrierwave-vips/README.md

 [![Build Status](https://secure.travis-ci.org/eltiare/carrierwave-vips.png?branch=master)](http://travis-ci.org/eltiare/carrierwave-vips)

 Debian does not have a library for VIPS 8 yet.
 As soon as I can work out how to get it in a Travis build the tests should pass.
-In the meantime you can clones this repo yourself and run `rspec` in the base directory.
+In the meantime you can clone this repo yourself and run `rspec` in the base directory.

 This adds support to CarrierWave for the ultrafast and resource efficient VIPS library.